ellisp/blog-source/_posts/2024-11-16-design-effects.md

 > "In survey methodology, the design effect ... is a measure of the expected impact of a sampling design on the variance of an estimator for some parameter of a population.
 It is calculated as the ratio of the variance of an estimator based on a sample from an (often) complex sampling design, to the variance of an alternative estimator based on a simple random sample (SRS) of the same number of elements."

-So a design effect of 1 means the variance of your estimator (and hence its standard error) is the same in your complex survey design as if you'd just sampled from the population at random.
+So a design effect of 1 means the variance of your estimator (and hence its standard error) is the same in your complex survey design as if you'd just sampled simply from the population at random.
 Values higher than 1 are the norm, and mean that you have a higher variance in your estimate as a price of something else in your complex design (for example, maybe you are sampling clusters that live closer together to make it easier for interviewers to interview several households at once, which reduces cost but increases variance).

 My puzzle related to when you are estimating some measure of interest over different levels of a categorical variable that features in the sample design (say, the unemployment rate in different states of Australia, in a survey where the sample was stratified by state), and in particular when some levels been over-sampled and some under-sampled.
 By which I mean, the fraction of the total population that has been sampled is different for different levels of this variable.
 Perhaps Tasmania (a small state) was over-sampled from to make sure there were enough people to report on unemployment separately for Tasmania.

-A concrete example (I'm going to use) would be a survey that was stratified by province, and some provinces have had a high proportion of the population sampled for some reason that we don't need to worry about, but let's presume it's a good one (like, wanting a minimum number of people from each province to report the estimate of interest with a reasonably small confidence interval).
+A concrete example I'm going to use is a survey that was stratified by province, and some provinces have had a high proportion of the population sampled for some reason that we don't need to worry about, but let's presume it's a good one (like, wanting a minimum number of people from each province to report the estimate of interest with a reasonably small confidence interval).
 The variable of interest in this survey is `likes_cats` which is either 1 or 0 and indicates whether the survey respondent likes cats.
 (Warning - no attempt has been made to make the proportion who likes cats in this made up data resemble reality).

 The thing that started me on this as a problem was noticing differences between Stata and R output, so I'll be structuring the blog around that.
 I guess this also serves the useful case of an example of the same survey being analysed in both environments.